HydroTherapy takes advantage of the physical properties of water such as buoyancy, hydrostatic pressure, and thermodynamics to name a few.

 Please bring comfortable clothes that will allow the therapist to see the area to be treated (i.e. for leg, foot or lower back bring a pair of shorts; for upper back, chest, or shoulder bring a tank top or sports bra).
 In addition, please bring your physiotherapist referral if you saw your doctor prior to coming to physiotherapy, as well as copies of relevant medical test results (i.e. x-ray, MRI reports).

-- Please arrive 10 minutes before your appointment time to complete your new patient information sheet
+- Please arrive 10 minutes before your appointment

 - Wear comfortable clothes that allow the therapist to see the area to be treated (e.g. shorts for leg/back injuries)